 About our research

-We have a long tradition of original hands-on research and our Faculty is home to an active, innovative and diverse research practice.
+We have a long tradition of original hands-on research and our School is home to an active, innovative and diverse research practice.

 Approximately half of our research programs focus on education - encompassing lifelong learning - including early education, primary, secondary, vocational education and training, as well as adult and community education.